convertigo/convertigo/diagnostics/retailstore-flow/campaign-protocol.md

 binding warning must be resolved, and a data-bound iterator must contain a visible child before browser validation starts.

+The scaffold dry-run must return no unresolved warning.
+In particular, fixture relations may be scalar or multi-valued; the authored views must preserve every relation rather than coercing a list into one key.
+This is verified from observable branch counts, not by giving the agent view code.

 ## Validate the final application

 Run the production generate/build actions and `svelte-check`.
 In Playwright,